Enalean/tuleap-documentation-en/languages/en/administration-guide/system-administration/advanced-deployments.rst

 To verify you can see this error "Unable to reach nodejs server ..." in the ``/var/log/tuleap/codendi_syslog`` file.

 To resolve it, you have to add a new certification authority to the CA bundle.

+If your server is behind a firewall, make sure that the port used by realtime is opened in the firewall.